yosuagrs/cara-terhubung-ke-database-menggunakan-php-how-to-connect-to-database-using-php-/README.md

 3. learn db.user.php
 4. learn index.php

+note :
+- create 1 folder to hold all files
-note : if using xampp make sure apache and mysql have been started
+- if using xampp make sure apache and mysql have been started